sdellysse/effuvv/README.md

 }
 ```

-`farch-sync` will then make sure that the users in the system match the users in
+`effuvv-sync` will then make sure that the users in the system match the users in
 the configuration.

 ### Boot loader